Defense industry of Japan: Arms export

-SEA 1000 Future Submarine Program
+SEA 1000 future submarine program

 Japan's unsuccessful attempt at exporting the Sōryū-class submarine to Australia highlighted Japan's major weaknesses in exporting arms to another country.
 The project, worth A$50 billion to replace Australia's ageing fleet of Collins-class submarines, could have been Japan's first major arms export since lifting the export ban in 2014, but it ultimately lost to French firm Direction des Constructions Navales Services (DCNS) with their proposal on a conventionally powered variant of the Barracuda-class submarine.
 Some major weakness shown was Japan's lack of experience exporting arms and competition against more experienced competitors.
 Initially, Japan enjoyed an advantage over other competition (with some speculation that the Sōryū-class has been pre-selected) because of the close relationship between then-Australian Prime Minister Tony Abbott and Prime Minister Shinzō Abe to bolster Australian-Japan strategic relationship and U.S. backing on selecting the Japanese submarines.
 Following dwindling public support, in February 2015 Tony Abbott announced a competitive evaluation process which pitted Mitsubishi Heavy Industries (MHI) and Kawasaki Shipbuilding Corp.
 (KSC) against more experienced French firm DCNS and German firm ThyssenKrupp AG (TKMS).
 One major requirement for the submarine program is that the submarines are to be built domestically to support local industries and jobs.
 Japan was initially reluctant to build submarines overseas and transfer technologies to Australia to aid in the future submarine's development.
 DCNS and TKMS agreed to the Australian government's demand for domestic production, which coincided with public interest.
 Another issue Japan faced was the Sōryū-class inability to meet Australia's submarine requirement.
 It has been pointed out that the Sōryū-class has a shorter range and speed than the Collins-class, Japanese submarines possess a shorter service life than Australia's, and there are uncertainties on whether the Sōryū-class can be modified for Australia's requirements.
 Ultimately, Japan's loss highlighted the country's over-reliance on political support from Tony Abbott (which ended with Malcolm Turnbull replacing him), inability to appeal to the Australian public, and inexperience exporting arms, allowing overseas production and modifying domestic weapons for foreign customers.